uci-jherold2-fall24-cs122b/2024-fall-cs-122b-emily-shelly-goodjob/README.md

     - ##### UpdateEmployeePassword: https://github.com/uci-jherold2-fall24-cs122b/2024-fall-cs-122b-emily-shelly-goodjob/blob/1fe84e8e801e558db5af27c826f98836c7ba56ee/src/UpdateEmployeePassword.java

   - #### Explain how Connection Pooling is utilized in the Fabflix code.
-    - ##### Connection pooling is implemented in Fabflix to improve database performance and resource management.
-Instead of creating a new database connection for every request, the application uses a pool of reusable connections.
-These connections are fetched from the pool when needed and returned after use, significantly reducing the overhead of repeatedly opening and closing connections.
-This is particularly useful in high-traffic scenarios where multiple requests need to access the database simultaneously.
+    - ##### Connection pooling is implemented in Fabflix to enhance database performance and manage resources efficiently.
+Instead of opening a new database connection for every request, a pool of reusable connections is maintained.
+    - ##### Connections are fetched from the pool when needed and returned after use, reducing the overhead of creating and destroying connections repeatedly.
+This is particularly effective in handling high-traffic scenarios with multiple concurrent database requests.
     - ##### In the Fabflix code:
       - ###### A DataSource object is used to manage the connection pool.
 It is configured in the context.xml file for Tomcat.
       - ###### Servlets, such as SearchServlet, obtain a connection from the pool using DataSource.getConnection() instead of creating a new connection with DriverManager.
-      - ###### Connection pooling ensures that database connections are properly managed and returned to the pool after each use, avoiding resource leaks.
+      - ###### Connection pooling ensures connections are properly returned to the pool after use, avoiding resource leaks and enhancing scalability.

   - #### Explain how Connection Pooling works with two backend SQL.
-    - ##### Explanation
-      - ###### Connection pooling in Fabflix enables efficient database operations by maintaining separate pools of reusable connections for multiple backend SQL databases.
-This approach ensures optimized resource utilization and avoids the overhead of creating and closing connections repeatedly.
+    - ##### Connection pooling in Fabflix enables efficient operations by maintaining separate pools for Master and Slave databases, defined as jdbc/writeconnect and jdbc/readconnect in the context.xml file.
+    - ##### Write requests are routed to the Master database using the jdbc/writeconnect pool, ensuring updates like INSERT, UPDATE, and DELETE occur on the primary data source.
+    - ##### Read requests are routed to the Slave database using the jdbc/readconnect pool, optimizing heavy SELECT queries.
     - ##### LoginServlet
-      - ###### Connection Pool: Configured as jdbc/moviedb for the primary database.
-      - ###### Usage: The servlet retrieves a connection from the pool to validate user credentials.
+      - ###### Uses the jdbc/writeconnect pool to validate user credentials.
+      - ###### The write connection ensures session integrity during login operations.
     - ##### SingleMovieServlet
-      - ###### Interacts with the primary database using connection pooling.
+      - ###### Retrieves data from the Slave database using the jdbc/readconnect pool.
-      - ###### Retrieves a connection from the jdbc/moviedb pool for querying movie details.
+      - ###### Queries for movie details, offloading read operations from the Master database.

 - ### Prepared Statements
   - #### Include the filename/path of all code/configuration files in GitHub of using Prepared Statements.